redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## What is RDO?

-RDO (Red Hat Distribution of OpenStack) is a freely-available, community-supported distribution of OpenStack that runs on Red Hat Enterprise Linux, Fedora, and their derivatives.
+RDO is a freely-available, community-supported distribution of OpenStack that runs on Red Hat Enterprise Linux, Fedora, and their derivatives.
 In addition to providing a set of software packages, RDO is a place for users of cloud computing platform on Red Hat Linux operating systems to get help and compare notes on running OpenStack.

+## What does RDO stand for?

+It doesn't really stand for anything.

 ## What is OpenStack?